taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

                 # Return result of recursing to right
                 return go(root.right)

-            # At the very end, the only node returned should be between p and q
+            # At the very end, the only node returned should be between the nodes holding p and q
             # which means it is the LCA
             return root